robstoll/atrium/README.md

 What are the drawbacks:
 - you have to maintain your assertion verbs.
-That should not be a big deal -- you might have to fix breaking changes (e.g. rename a method) when you update Atrium.
+That should not be a big deal -- you might have to replace deprecated options by their replacement when you upgrade to a newer Atrium version but that's about it.

 ## ReporterBuilder